 - Do not use lemon juice to clean the lenses

 - Gently rinse both sides of the lenses.
-Clean each and every part including nose pads, temples and edges of the temples.
+Clean every part including nose pads, temples and edges of the temples.
 Initially clean the lenses then clean the nose pads and temples.

 - You can also use an optical ultrasonic cleaner which uses ultrasonic waves to clean the glasses.
 This is available in some optical stores.
 You can get it cleaned at least once in a year.

-- Anti scratch coating and smudge resistant coatings are available which doesn’t mean that they are completely smudge proof or scratch proof.
+- Anti-scratch coating and smudge-resistant coatings are available which doesn’t mean that they are completely smudged proof or scratch proof.

 How to get rid of scratches?